SwiftMage/DailyAffirmationsPowerUp/README.md

-# Power Words App Website
+# Daily Affirmations Power Up!
+App Website

-This repository contains the website for the Power Words app, a positive self-talk application for children.
+This repository contains the website for the Daily Affirmations Power Up! app, a positive self-talk application for children.

 ## Website Structure